lonerapier/lonerapier.github.io/content/thoughts/plant-monitoring-robot.md

 Plant monitoring robots represent the perfect intersection of agriculture, AI, and automation - and with India's growing tech ecosystem, building one has never been more accessible.
 Based on comprehensive research of current hardware availability, software frameworks, and pricing across Indian suppliers, this roadmap provides everything needed to create an intelligent plant care system that can navigate your home, assess plant health, and communicate findings.

-## Two implementation paths for different skill levels
+## Two Implementation Paths for Different Skill Levels

 **Wheeled Approach** offers the most practical entry point for beginners, providing reliable indoor navigation with proven differential drive mechanics.
 This path prioritizes learning fundamentals while delivering immediate functionality for plant monitoring throughout your house.